michaelkirk/georust_book/src/join-the-party.md

 assert_eq!(tiniest_venue.fountains, 1);

 let largest_venue = venues.last().unwrap();
-assert_eq!(largest_venue.park, "Freshkills Park");
+assert_eq!(largest_venue.park, "Pelham Bay Park");
-assert_eq!(largest_venue.borough, "Staten Island");
+assert_eq!(largest_venue.borough, "Bronx");
 approx::assert_relative_eq!(largest_venue.square_meters, 3724056.9377815602);
 assert_eq!(largest_venue.fountains, 3);
 ```

 We have found some excellent candidates for a party.
-These off the beaten path spots will let us spend hours of quality time with our friends, all while staying hydrated.
+These off the beaten path parks will let us spend hours of quality time with our friends, all while staying hydrated.
 What more could you possibly ask for on a lazy day in New York City?

 ## Drowning in Data

 One thing you could definitely ask for are quicker results.
-The code above works, but *my goodness* is it slow!
-Until now we've been brute forcing our solutions without much consideration for speed.
-We can sort of justify our laissez-faire approach to CPU usage for one-off calculations like this, but optimization will become increasingly important as we begin to work with larger amounts of data, longer processing pipelines, or if we need to recompute results frequently.
+The code above works, but it's really quite slow!
+Until now we've basically brute forced our solutions without much consideration for speed.
+We can sort of justify our laissez-faire approach to CPU usage for one-off calculations like this, but speed will become increasingly important as our data sets grow larger and processing gets more complicated, or if results need to be recomputed more frequently.

-Generally speaking, Rust "is fast", but that's not the whole story.
+Generally speaking, Rust is "real fast", but that's not the whole story.
 Let's say you're trying to get to [Harlem](https://en.wikipedia.org/wiki/Sugar_Hill,_Manhattan) in a hurry.
-If you're lucky, you could have been born [Tatyana McFadden](https://en.wikipedia.org/wiki/Tatyana_McFadden), five time winner and course record holder for the New York City Marathon women's weelchair division.
-Alternatively, you could just recall Duke Ellington and [take the A train](https://www.youtube.com/watch?v=1ggcQk67Mco&t=86s).
-In the same way, Rust's speedy physique, paired with a little strategy on how you approach your particular problem, will get you where you're going in record time.
+If you happen to be [Tatyana McFadden](https://en.wikipedia.org/wiki/Tatyana_McFadden), five time winner and course record holder for the New York City Marathon women's weelchair division, you'd do all right.
+Alternatively, you could just recall that Duke Ellington tune and [take the A train](https://www.youtube.com/watch?v=1ggcQk67Mco&t=86s).
+With Rust's speedy physique as a baseline, the application of some problem-specific know-how will get you where you're going in record time.

 In the next section we'll explore some of these tricks of the trade to speed up common geospatial operations.
 Quickly moving through the real world may require a jet engine, but that doesn't mean that your laptop needs to sound like one.